Basic Search [?]

 Phrynomantini Burton, 1986, Rec.
 S. Aust.
 Mus., 19: 444.
 Type genus: Phrynomantis Peters, 1867.
 See comment under Callulops (Asterophryinae).

 See Dubois, 1988, Alytes, 7: 1-5, for a discussion of the taxonomic literature and nomenclature.
-Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, and Green, 2006, Bull.
+Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, Green, and Wheeler, 2006, Bull.
 Am.
 Mus.
 Nat.
 Hist., 297, provided a hypothesis of placement of Phrynomantis within Microhylidae and did not recognize Phrynomerinae because of the lack of any necessity to do so.
 Bossuyt and Roelants, 2009, in Hedges and Kumar (eds.), Timetree of Life: 357-364, considered this taxon a distinct family based on its suggested Mesozoic origin.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
 Evol., 61: 543-583, in their study of Genbank sequences suggested that Phrynomerinae is the sister taxon of remaining microhylids.

 Contained taxa (5 sp.):